IBM/datastage-standalone-workshop/workshop/lab-1/README.md

 ![Schedule job 2](images/schedule-2.png)

-**Note:** You can only schedule your job once it has been successfully compiled.
+**NOTE**: You can only schedule your job once it has been successfully compiled.

 **CONGRATULATIONS!!** You have completed this lab!